Sandhya85b/Sandhya85b/README.md

 **Web Engineer | Full-Stack Developer | Software Tester**

 ## 📌 About Me
-Dynamic and proficient Web Engineer with expertise in **HTML, CSS, JavaScript, and MongoDB**.
+Dynamic and proficient Web Engineer with expertise in **HTML, CSS, JavaScript, Nodejs, Expressjs and MongoDB**.
 I have a passion for **Front-end & Back-end development** and am always eager to learn new technologies.
 Skilled in **problem-solving, collaboration, and leveraging Generative AI** to enhance development workflows.